 Patients are free to choose which hospitals and doctors they want to go to, and cannot be denied coverage.
 Hospitals, by law, must be run as non-profit companies.
-Profit-making organizations are prohibited from operating hospitals.
+For-profit organizations are prohibited from operating hospitals.

-Health in Brazil x Health in Japan
+Health of Brazil x Health of Japan

-Medical vocabulary in Japanese
+medical vocabulary in japanese

-Responsive Table: Roll the table sideways with your finger >>
+Responsive Table: Scroll the table to the side with your finger >>

 |broken bone||壊れた骨||kowareta hone|

-Videos of Hospitals in Japan
+Videos from Hospitals in Japan

 To finish the article, we will leave some videos of Caipira in Japan and You in Japan that show a little of Japanese public hospitals and their great charm and quality.
 Hope you enjoyed the article, thanks for the comments.